Immunizations and Medical Tests

 Required medical forms for new students

-All new students are required to submit the Immunization Form and the Health History Form at least 4 weeks before coming to Delaware.
-Please download the forms and ask your medical doctor to complete them.
-Then, send the forms to firstname.lastname@example.org.
+All new students are required to submit the Immunization Form and the Health History Form at least 2-4 weeks before coming to Delaware.
+Watch your email for further instructions.

 The ELI has made translations of the Immunization Form available in Simplified Chinese and in Arabic.
 You may download the translated documents below.
 Remember, your Immunization Form must be completed in English and signed by a medical professional.